ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 # Software

-The ESP32Arduino_WordClockVnnn.ino  turns the Nano ESP32 and SK6812 or WS2812 LED strips into a Word clock with connection to your WIFI router and receives the time from a NTP server.
-The software can be controlled via Bluetooth on your Android or iPhone/iPad/iMac
+The ESP32Arduino_WordClockVnnn.ino  turns the Nano ESP32 and SK6812 or WS2812 LED strips into a Word clock with connection to your WIFI router and receives the time from a NTP server.<br>
+The software can be controlled via Bluetooth on your Android or iPhone/iPad/iMac.

 There are for the 144 LED clock four languages to select or make a four-language clock that displays four languages at once with it 625 LEDs.

 If you have a word plate ofcourse.
 [Word clock with SK6812 LEDs in NL, DE, FR.](https://github.com/ednieuw/FourLanguageClock)
 ![Clockoptions](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/f094e08d-e4f9-4a94-b4c3-6fea4be256ee)

-The software can use SK6812 or WS2812 LED-strips.<br>
+The software can be used with SK6812 or WS2812 LED-strips.<br>
 With a little programming experience it is not difficult to change the clock to a single French, German or English design.

 Or a [single language clock](https://github.com/ednieuw/Woordklok-witte-LEDs)